 A Boy Called Bat by Elana K. Arnold tells the story of a boy with divorced parents.
 His mom is a vet who brings home a baby skunk who lost his mother.
 Bat wants his mom to let him keep the skunk as a pet.
 The author skillfully shows Bat’s unique perspective on the skunk situation, his sister, and his weekend visits to his dad.

-I LOVE this list of chapter books because they really give readers such insight into the worlds of the neurodiverse characters.
-These all are great choices for a book study, a book club, or a read aloud.
-My favorites are Rules, Mockingbird, The Someday Birds, and Counting by 7s but they all are incredible choices.
+I LOVE this list of middle grade books with autistic characters because they really give readers such insight into the worlds of the neurodiverse characters.
+These all are great choices for a book study, a book club, or a read-aloud.
+My favorites are Planet Earth is Blue, Rules, Mockingbird, The Someday Birds, and Counting by 7s but they all are incredible choices.

 Chester and Gus by Cammie McGovern